This wearable brain computer is designed to promote focus and productivity

 EEG to measure brain activity

-L'EEG it essentially records brain activity through electrodes placed on the scalp.
-Changes within the brain can be measured (for later analysis) in thousandths of a second.
+THEEEG It essentially records brain activity through electrodes placed on the scalp.
+Changes within the brain can be measured (and analyzed) in milliseconds.

-The ability to concentrate appears to reside in the frontal lobe of the brain: two engineers designed a wearable EEG device called Crown to measure that area of the brain, helping to maintain focus and increase productivity.
+The ability to concentrate appears to reside in the frontal lobe of the brain: two engineers have designed a wearable EEG device called Crown to measure that area of the brain, helping maintain concentration and increase productivity.

-AJ Keller e Alex Castillo, a recent past in Netflix and Boeing, are the proponents of this device that with the data of our brain activity "organizes our tranquility".
+AJ Keller e Alex Castillo, a recent past in Netflix and Boeing, are the proponents of this device which uses data from our brain activity to "organize peace of mind".

 Crown